Funding for Independent Schools from 2018

 From 2018 the Commonwealth funding arrangements for all schools will change.

-Under the current arrangements, all schools are moving towards their Schooling Resource Standard (SRS) funding entitlement over time.
+In 2017, legislation was introduced which changed school funding for all schools from 2018.
+Under the previous arrangements, all schools were moving towards their Schooling Resource Standard (SRS) funding entitlement over time.
 Originally envisaged as a total public funding model, the share of public funding being provided by the Commonwealth was based on historical funding patterns.
-This means that schools serving the same type of students receive different funding from the Commonwealth depending on where they are located.
+This meant that schools serving the same type of students received different funding from the Commonwealth depending on where they were located.

 The new funding model aims to transition all schools to the same amount of Commonwealth funding for the same students.